 All of this is not to say that men and women cannot have three-dimensional, mutually respectful relationships.
 But women have learned that those kind of relationships can never be assumed.

 The world shouldn't be this way--and this moment in our culture is an opportunity to become woke to more than just sexual harassment.
-It's time to understand how far our patriarchal culture still must go before women are valued as full human beings in every dimension--not just sex.
+It's time to understand how far our patriarchal culture still must go before women are valued as full human beings in every dimension.